 Also, try to find an author, book critic, or other personality to act as a kind of informal MC.
 They’ll handle your brief introduction at the beginning of the event.
 And hey, everyone loves endorsements!

-4. Promote the hell out of it!- You may go on a book tour or have future readings and signings, but you’re never going to have another book LAUNCH for this book.
+4. Promote the hell out of it!
+You may go on a book tour or have future readings and signings, but you’re never going to have another book LAUNCH for this book.
 Do it right.
-Invite friends, family, and fans via email, by phone, in person, over social networks.
+Invite friends, family, and fans via email, by phone, in person, and over social networks.
 Remind them of the book launch in your email newsletter.
 Create a Facebook event.
 Tweet and blog about your preparations and what people can expect.
 Shoot a video invitation and put it on YouTube.
 Make it sound fun!

 Design fliers and posters.
 Hang them in coffee shops, libraries, bookstores, and community centers.

-Let the press know at least 2 months in advance (though if you can give them 3 months, they’ll love you for it) by sending them a succinct (but exciting!) press release and press kit.
+Let the press know at least two months in advance (though if you can give them three months, they’ll love you for it) by sending them a succinct (but exciting!) press release and press kit.
 This includes the regional newspapers, local art papers, weekly rags, literary journals and reviews, colleges and universities, individual professors who may be able to inform students, radio stations (including local NPR affiliates, community radio, and college radio), online events calendars, book bloggers, cable access channels, local news and TV news magazines, and just about anyone else you can think of.

 See our article on creating a digital press kit for your book.